Regularized mean curvature flow for invariant hypersurfaces in a Hilbert space and its application to gauge theory: Abstract

 \section{Abstract}

-In this paper, we investigate the regularized mean curvature flow starting from an invariant hypersurface in a Hilbert space equipped with an isometric and almost free action of a Hilbert Lie group whose orbits are regularized minimal.
-We prove that, if the invariant hypersurface satisfies a certain kind of horizontally convexity condition and its image by the orbit map of the Hilbert Lie group action is included by the geodesic ball of some radius, then it collapses to an orbit of the Hilbert Lie group action along the regularized mean curvature flow.
-As an application of this result to the gauge theory, we derive a result for the behaviour of the holonomy elements (along a fixed loop) of connections belonging to some based gauge-invariant hypersurface in the space of connections of the principal bundle having a compact Lie group as the structure group over a compact Riemannian manifold along the regularized mean curvature flow starting from the hypersurface.
+In this paper, we investigate a regularized mean curvature flow starting from an invariant hypersurface in a Hilbert space equipped with an isometric and almost free action of a Hilbert Lie group whose orbits are minimal regularizable submanifolds.
+We prove that, if the initial invariant hypersurface satisfies a certain kind of horizontally convexity condition and some additional conditions, then it collapses to an orbit of the Hilbert Lie group action along the regularized mean curvature flow.
+In the final section, we state a vision for applying the study of the regularized mean curvature flow to the gauge theory.